jack-williams1/otago_seismicity_rate_modelling/nshm_inversion/solvis/ReadMe.md

 This project uses **poetry** to install and manage dependencies.
 To install poetry, see https://python-poetry.org/docs/#installing-with-the-official-installer

 The project requires python 3.10 or above.
-Use your preferred ptyhon environment manager to provide an clean python , then run `poetry install` which will install the required libraries.
+Use your preferred python environment manager to provide a clean python3.x , then run `poetry install` which will install the required libraries.

 ### Scripts

-The scripts `select_ruptures_by_polygon.py`, `get_rupture_traces.py`, and `get_section_area.py` need to be run in solvis directory, and through command line using poetry:
+The scripts `select_ruptures_by_polygon.py`, `get_rupture_traces.py`, and `get_section_area.py` need to be run in solvis directory, and through command line using poetry e.g.
 `poetry run python scripts/xxxxxx.py`

 - `nshm_inversion/solvis/scripts/select_ruptures_by_polygon.py`: Select ruptures from the inversion solution that are within or intersect a spatial polygon (here set to 'orb_area_polygon').
 Returns .csv file that collates the rupture info.
 Calculates a down-weighted rupture magnitude based on how many of its sections are within the spatial polygon.
 Analysis can be done for weighted average of all inversion logic tree branches or individual branches.
 See 'nshm_logictreebranch_lookuptable.txt' for info on what each branch means.
 Can also return 'otago_fault_sections.csv' which collates information about the individual ruptures that each section participates in (this is currently commented out).
 This is necessary for running scripts in nshm_inversion/mfd_analysis